Kavita980/Machine_Learning_Projects/README.md

-# All_Machine_Learning_python
+# Machine_Learning_Projects

-This folder is well organized folder which contains Template of all the major Machine Learning Algorithms.
+This repository contains templates of all the major Machine Learning Algorithms.